sapporo-beam/sapporo-beam/README.md

 sapporo-beam
 ============

-The community of language based on Erlang VM
+The community language built on top of the Erlang VM